Kuwait City: Climate

 Kuwait City has a hot desert climate (Köppen: BWh) with extremely hot, very prolonged summers and mild, short winters.
 It is one of the hottest cities in summer on Earth.
-Average summer high temperatures are above 45 °C for three months of the year, and during heat waves; the daytime temperature regularly exceeds 50 °C with nighttime lows often remaining above 30 °C. In winter, nighttime temperatures frequently drop below 8 °C. Considering its coastal position and relative distance to the equator in comparison with the hot desert climates in Africa and Saudi Arabia, the heat in the city is rather extreme - being surrounded in almost every direction by the hot desert.
+Average summer high temperatures are above 45 °C for three months of the year, and during heat waves; the daytime temperature regularly exceeds 50 °C with nighttime lows often remaining above 30 °C. In winter, nighttime temperatures frequently drop below 8 °C. Considering its coastal position and relative distance to the equator in comparison with the hot desert climates in Africa and Saudi Arabia, the heat in the city is rather extreme—being surrounded in almost every direction by the hot desert.

 Sand storms occur at times during summer from the shamal wind.
 Sand storms can occur any time of year but occur mostly during summer, and less frequently during autumn.

 Economy

-Kuwait has a petroleum-based economy, petroleum and fertilizers are the main export products.
-The Kuwaiti dinar is the highest-valued currency unit in the world.
+Kuwait has a petroleum-based economy, petroleum and fertilisers are the main export products.
+As of 15 June 2024 and according to Wise, the Kuwaiti dinar is the highest-valued currency unit in the world.
 Petroleum accounts for 43% of GDP and 70% of export earnings.

-The Kuwait Stock Exchange is the second-largest stock exchange in the Arab world.
+Transport

+There are two airports in Kuwait.
+Kuwait International Airport serves as the principal hub for international air travel.
+State-owned Kuwait Airways is the largest airline in the country.
+A portion of the airport complex is designated as Al Mubarak Air Base, which contains the headquarters of the Kuwait Air Force, as well as the Kuwait Air Force Museum.
+In 2004, the first private airline of Kuwait, Jazeera Airways, was launched.
+In 2005, the second private airline, Wataniya Airways was founded.

 Culture

+Museum & Cultural Centre

+Kuwait National Museum, Museum of Modern Art, Maritime Museum, Al Shaheed Park Museums, the Al Sabah Collection, Sadu House, Al Salam Palace, and the Sheikh Jaber Al-Ahmad Cultural Centre are considered the most famous museums and cultural centres in Kuwait City.

 Theatre

 Kuwait is known for its home-grown tradition of theatre.
-Kuwait is the only Arab country in the Persian Gulf region with a theatrical tradition.
+Kuwait is the only Arab country in the Gulf region with a theatrical tradition.
 The Arabic theatrical movement in Kuwait constitutes a major part of the country's Arabic cultural life.
 Theatrical activities in Kuwait began in the 1920s when the first spoken dramas were released.
 Theatre activities are still popular today.

 Soap operas

 Kuwaiti soap operas (المسلسلات الكويتية) are among the most-watched soap operas in the Arab world.
 Most Gulf soap operas are based in Kuwait.
-Although usually performed in the Kuwaiti dialect, some Kuwaiti soap operas were successful as far away as Tunisia.
+Although usually performed in the Kuwaiti dialect, they are aired in the majority of Arabic-speaking countries and are highly popular.